bullmoose20/Plex-Stuff/pyprogs/README.md

 5. cd to the directory that you want to run the script in
 6. Copy `.env.example` to `.env`
 7. Edit `.env` to suit
+8. drop file into a folder
+9. create a venv
+10. activate the venv
+11. install requirements
+12. run title_card_clips

-All these PYTHON scripts use the same `.env` and requirements.
-The Unraid bash scripts, Windows powershell or Windows cmd scripts, will vary in nature.
-Read the related section down below for more details.
+All these PYTHON scripts may use a `.env` and requirements.txt per folder.

-### `.env` contents
+### `.env` contents example

 ```
 PLEX_URL=https://plex.domain.tld                # URL for Plex; can be a domain or IP:PORT